5T33Z0/Clover-Crate/Graphics/README.md

 #### AMD Radeon Performance Tweaks
 You can follow [this guide](https://github.com/5T33Z0/OC-Little-Translated/tree/main/11_Graphics/GPU/AMD_Radeon_Tweaks) to tweak the Performance of Polaris and Navi Cards.

-**NOTES**:
+> [!NOTE]
+>

-- :warning: Make sure to have a working backup of your EFI folder on a FAT32 formated flash drive.
+> - :warning: Make sure to have a working backup of your EFI folder on a FAT32 formated flash drive.
-- Injecting "FB name" might cause conflicts if WhateverGreen is active, because WEG uses the default `AMDRadeonFramebuffer` to do its magic.
+> - Injecting "FB name" might cause conflicts if WhateverGreen is active, because WEG uses the default `AMDRadeonFramebuffer` to do its magic.
-- You only need to enter something in "FB Name" if you don't use `Whatevergreen.kext`, which handles all this stuff nowadays.
+> - You only need to enter something in "FB Name" if you don't use `Whatevergreen.kext`, which handles all this stuff nowadays.

 #### Patching ATI/AMD Connectors
 ATI/AMD framebuffers can be patched to assign the video output to different connectors.
 You can follow [this guide](https://www.insanelymac.com/forum/topic/282787-clover-v2-instructions/#comment-1853099) if you have need to re-assign the output.
 But keep in mind that this guide is from 2012 so I don't know if it is still working today.